xapp-project/xapp-project/Specification.md

 ### Desktop Environment Agnostic

-If the same windowing, theme and icon theme is used, XApps are supposed to look the same on each Linux desktop environment they run on.
+If the same windowing, theme and icon theme is used, XApps are intended to be visually consistent across Linux desktop environments.
 As such, they should not have dependencies to desktop-specific styles.

 ### Identification as xapp application